BGSU-LITS/Enhanced-Collections-Plugin/README.md

 * Add themes to collections
 * Modify the number of records shown per collection page
 * Hook into the search functionality to only search the current collection
+* Add a slug for each collection
+* Custom navigation per collection

 ------